Okanagan Bee Hives

--SupRHive INNER COVER: This inner cover has "bee space" on bottom and is 1 1/2" deep (or deeper) on top.
-The standard cover has two 2" feeder holes on top for a pail and pollen or two packages of fondant or one package of fondant and one pollen pattie.
-Can be used for feeding candy.
+-SupRHive INNER COVER: This inner cover has "bee space" on bottom and is 2 1/2" deep (or deeper) on top.
+The standard cover has two 2" feeder holes on top for a pail and pollen or two packages of fondant or one package of fondant and one pollen patty.
+It can be used for feeding candy.
 Hole plugs are provided.
 Optional R-6.8 "Atlas" board insulation helps reduce heat loss in winter and heat entry in summer.
 This insulation is kept in place whenever the inner cover is not used for feeding.

 -ENTRANCE REDUCERS: innovative permanent upper and lower entrance reducers on provided on top cover, inner cover and bottom boards.

--BROOD BOXES: Use standard brood boxes and supers or any standard boxes.
+-SUPERS: Use standard brood boxes and honey supers.

 -BOTTOM BOARD: R-5 insulated construction reduces heat loss through the bottom of the hive.

-insulated SupRHive top covers, inner covers and bottom boards can be added to any hive that is 16 1/2" by 20".
+WANT TO UPGRADE YOUR EXISTING HIVE TO A "SupRHive?
+The above 3-piece kit (insulated SupRHive top covers, inner covers and bottom board) can be added to any hive that is 16 1/2" by 20".
 Swap out your telescoping cover, inner cover and bottom board at any time of the year by just adding these products to any existing hive.

 Our SupRNucs have similar top covers and bottom boards to the SupRHives.
 The big difference is that the brood box has 1 1/8" frame rests that allows for the 3/8" bottom of top cover to nestle into the top of the box and leaves "bee space" above the frames.
 Nucs can be started in these SupRNucs much earlier.